piyushkumar13/messaging-broker-example/README.md

 # rabbitmq-springboot-example
 * This module contains example of rabbitmq with spring-boot.
 * It contains examples of publishing messages to queue directly.
-* It contains examples of publishing messages to exchanges like fanout, topic and direct.
+* It contains examples of publishing messages to exchanges like fanout, topic, headers and direct.